flightaware/tcl-udp-examples/README.md

 * tnm-client.tcl - run a client that reads from stdin and sends lines to localhost port 7652 using Tnm

-* tcludp-server.tcl - run a server that reads from port 7652 and emits what it gets to stdout
+* tcludp-server.tcl - run a server using tcludp that reads from port 7652 and emits what it gets to stdout

+* tnm-server.tcl - run a server using Tnm for udp that reads from port 7652 and emits what it gets to stdout

 ### FreeBSD